feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/navigation.md

 2. Select an object from the list
 3. View instantly focuses on that object

+**Connectivity Rules (root scene top bar):**
+1. Hover **Connectivity Rules**
+2. Select a rule from the list
+3. The Connectivity Rules Manager opens with that rule shown

 **Circuits, Interconnect Areas, and Memory Areas (tab bars):**
 1. Hover **Circuits**, **Interconnect Areas**, or **Memory Areas** on the Circuit Builder or Brain Monitor tab bar
 2. Select an object from the list